Ramsey railway station (Isle of Man Railway): Decline

 The station was located on the outer edges of the town, and even on the railway's busiest days it would often appear to be deserted; in later years the station's wooden canopy, which adjoined the building, developed a distinct sag, and the buildings took on a somewhat abandoned appearance.
 Passenger services declined rapidly in the 1950s and became seasonal in 1960.
 Even at the height of the summer season, there were only two or three return workings between Ramsey and St John's and Douglas.
 By the 1960s goods traffic centred on the cattle dock, which ran along the northern edge of the station alongside the Sulby River and was still in frequent use.
 The complete closure of the Isle of Man Railway from November 1965 to June 1967 meant that movement of cattle ceased at that time.
 The local cattle mart was the busiest on the island, and provided much traffic for the railway, giving it some of its longest dedicated goods trains.

-Like most Manx stations, it never had full-sized platforms, but there were half-height ones reaching as far as the bottom running board of the coaches.
-On the south side of the main platform there was also a long bay platform.
-In common with most of the island's railway system, points and signals were not fully interlocked, but controlled by individual hand levers.
-Therefore there was no signal box or groundframe.
+Closure

+The station closed to passengers on 6 September 1968 but certain freight services operated the following year.
 After closure, the station remained largely intact, but the rails were lifted in 1975 for scrap and the whole site flattened in 1978 to make way for what is now Ramsey Bakery, making the site almost unrecognisable today although the road on which the bakery now stands is still known as Station Road.
-A calendar and set of postcards were issued in 2010 featuring watercolour views of the station and its environs, accompanied by a book by local artist Michael Starkey with historical information by Julian Edwards.